mfelleisen/Santorini/Code/README.md

   - [X] fix up common and use for remote proxy
   - [X] fix up referee interface (if needed) for next step
   - [X] remote proxy for tournament administrators s
-  - [ } communicate change of name
+  - [x} communicate change of name
-    - [ ] testing: communicate change of name
+    - [x ] testing: communicate change of name
-  - [ ] how to communicate final results ???
+  - [x] how to communicate final results
+    - [X] test communication of final result (does it go out;
+      does it arrive; don't tell cheaters; what if a player fails during this step?)
+  - [ ] test server with players that fail protocol

 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?